 Enjoy a Midwest Getaway close to home (two hours from Chicago’s Loop) for two under $200 per couple without restrictions other than lodging and theatre availability.
 You save over 20%, on individually priced attractions, meals, entertainment and lodging.
 Children stay free and receive Amish Acres portion of the package for $25.
 Read more...

 Maple Sugar Camp

-Maple sugar demonstrations will be held of April 18 - 19, 2014.
 Maple syrup is boiled in the early spring at the Beer sugar camp that was relocated to Amish Acres.
 Hard maple trees are tapped in the woods in the back forty, the sap is brought to the boiler in the camp where it is reduced by evaporation becoming more and more dense until perfect syrup is determined by a thermometer.
 The liquid gold is then bottled and sealed for sale.
 Get a taste of the syrup on special menu items served during Maple Sugar Camp.

 Maple Syrup Demonstration Times: